 The debate over which technology is superior, which has the lowest wells-to-wheels carbon footprint, and which is likely to appeal more to mass-market buyers has become … epic.

-This statement about how only one of two competing technologies can succeed is something I have been calling “the false dichotomy” and it’s John’s opening statement.
+This statement about how only one of two competing technologies can succeed is something RMP has been calling “the false dichotomy” and it’s John’s opening statement.
 The false premise argued is that we are heading into world of automobiles that can only possibly fall into two different categories: battery or fuel cells.
 There is no such dichotomy, however, where both technologies cannot work together or where only one technology must be chosen.
 Further, there is no such thing as a fuel cell car without a battery.
 Fuel cell cars always, yes always, have a battery.
 This is how fuel cells work.
 Fuel cells work together with batteries.
 A fuel cell powertrain is a full and complex propulsion system that always includes a battery.
 Rational fuel cell advocates don’t say battery only cars will never be viable.
 Fuel cell advocates do, however, say that batteries are limited and can never satisfy the entire vehicle market.
 Some vehicles like emergency vehicles, large vehicles, and even larger transportation vehicles like busses, trains, and marine craft that need to run 24/7 will need to be able to provide continuous use without waiting at the charger for hours on end.
 Fuel cells will be there to handle those situations where batteries cannot meet the market’s demand with batteries alone.
 There is no black or white, one or the other ultimatum between batteries and fuel cells.
 Batteries and fuel cells work together today and will continue to do so in the future.
 There is no “false dichotomy” as John proposes.

 Fuel-cell vehicles are, without a doubt, a brilliant technical accomplishment.